Taritsyn/AutoprefixerHost/src/AutoprefixerHost/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. Added support of the Autoprefixer version 10.3.5.0;
-   Now, when reading a script code from the embedded resources, caching is performed.
+   2. Now, when reading a script code from the embedded resources, caching is performed.

    ============
    PROJECT SITE